-9.3.1 futhark check PROGRAM
+9.3.1 futhark check [-w] PROGRAM

 Check whether a Futhark program type checks.
+With -w, no warnings are printed.

 9.3.2 futhark datacmp FILE_A FILE_B

 Check whether the two files contain the same Futhark values.
 The files must be formatted using the general Futhark data format that is used by all other executable and tools (such as futhark-dataset).
 All discrepancies will be reported.
 This is in contrast to futhark-test, which only reports the first one.